TAKRZz/TAKRZz/README.md

 - 👋 Hi, I’m @TAKRZz
-- 👀 I’m interested in Operating System
+- 👀 I’m interested in Walking;
-- 🌱 I’m currently learning GAN & OS
+- 🌱 I’m currently learning AIFairness;
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 How to reach me takr2z@sina.com

 <!---